Time and time again, EHR has continues to remain the winner for practitioners.

 Of course, provider experiences with EHRs vary greatly.
 Both the US and Canada have seen incredible successes and spectacular failures, with some practices going so far as to uninstall their EHR.

-The report authors acknowledge this reality, saying, “a positive ROI does not appear automatically upon implementing an EHR” and that “a clinic’s ability to leverage EHR for process changes seems to play a role.”
+Both sides of the coin are addressed, “a positive ROI does not appear automatically upon implementing an EHR” and that “a clinic’s ability to leverage EHR for process changes seems to play a role.”

 So, it’s worth digging into the report results to uncover which policies are essential to achieving positive ROI in a short amount of time.
 Here are the highlights: